natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 ![Example FFT](/images/fftex.png)

-This initial success wasn’t random — it was thanks to an engineered system prompt.
+This initial success wasn’t random, it was thanks to an engineered system prompt.
 The prompt explicitly instructs the agent to begin every analysis with a broad-band FFT sweep (typically 0–2000 Hz) to capture general spectral structure, followed by targeted follow-ups.
 The agent is told to "drill down" by narrowing frequency ranges and time segments where peaks are observed.
-This iterative process of zooming in — refining the cutoff_lo, cutoff_hi, and adjusting time_bins and freq_bins — allows the agent to separate persistent tones from transients or short-lived spikes.
+This iterative process of zooming in, refining the cutoff_lo, cutoff_hi, and adjusting time_bins and freq_bins, allows the agent to separate persistent tones from transients or short-lived spikes.

 For example, if the first FFT shows a wide, stable peak between 90 and 140 Hz across the entire clip, the agent might run a second FFT with: